Unrestricted Line Officer Communities

 The Aviation Warfare Community consists of pilots and Naval Flight Officers (NFOs).
 Pilots and NFOs are trained to fly and operate the weapon systems of naval aircraft.
 All pilots and NFOs begin their Naval aviation career training at the Aviation Schools Command, Pensacola, FL.
 Student pilot training generally requires 12 to 18 months to complete.
 For pilots, the general type of aircraft (helicopter, jet, propeller) to be flown will be determined and the appropriate training curriculum entered.
 All student NFOs enter either the jet or propeller pipeline and begin initial basic training in Pensacola.
 This division of labor between Aviators and NFO’s allows for each to concentrate more closely on mission tasks that require specific occupational training.

-The Submarine Warfare community is an elite, technically advanced, multi-mission community.
-Upon commissioning every Ensign selected for Submarine Warfare will attend one year of advanced nuclear power training, starting with six months of classroom training at Nuclear Power School (NPS) in Charleston, S.C.
-After NPS, you will have six months of practical, hands-on training at one of the Navy’s two shore-based reactor training facilities.
-Upon arriving at your first submarine, you will join a highly skilled force whose unprecedented contribution to deterrence, conflict prevention and warfighting will continue to be at the very foundation of our nation’s security.
+The Submarine Warfare community is an elite and mentally challenging community.
+Upon commissioning, every Ensign selected for Submarine Warfare will attend one year of advanced nuclear power training, starting with six months of classroom training at Nuclear Power School in Charleston, SC.
+After Power School, you attend six months of practical, hands-on training operating a real nuclear reactor.
+You will join a highly skilled force who make the largest contribution to the Department of Defense’s primary mission of strategic deterrence and national security.

 The Surface Warfare community is composed of officers who man the surface ships of the Navy, and whose goal is to command those ships.
 The Surface Warfare Officer (SWO) must develop experience and knowledge in operations, combat systems, tactics, and engineering.
 A SWO’s knowledge of surface warfare must also include an understanding of the operations of the various ship types within the surface force including carriers, cruisers, destroyers, frigates, amphibious, mine warfare and combat logistics force ships.
 Interested Midshipmen may also apply to join the Navy Nuclear Power Program and serve as a Nuclear Engineer Officer onboard an Aircraft Carrier.